-Hypertension or high blood pressure during pregnancy is normal, and an expecting mother could develop it at any time.
+Hypertension or high blood pressure during pregnancy is normal, and an expecting mother could develop it anytime.

-The problem should be addressed at once because if left untreated it may lead to serious complications both for the mother and the infant.
+One should address the problem at once because if left untreated, it may lead to severe complications both for the mother and the infant.
 In most cases, the problem is preventable and treatable.
 It may occur at any phase during the pregnancy.

-Also, I have tried to cover most of the important things that you need to be aware of about hypertension during pregnancy and how to manage the same.
+Also, I have tried to cover most of the essential things you need to be aware of about hypertension during pregnancy and how to manage the same.

 - 1 Types Of Hypertension During Pregnancy